briancaffey/django-postgres-vue-gitlab-ecs/documentation/docs/start/overview/README.md

 - AWS
 - and last but not least, **AWS Cloud Development Kit (CDK)**

 This README will start by describing some features of the application I'm building and how the different technologies are used together.
-I also share my experience in moving from CloudFormation to CDK for managing cloud infrastructure on AWS.
-Finally, I discuss my solution to a specific question I have been trying to answer: what's the best way to scale celery workers to zero?
+I also share my experience in adopting CDK for managing cloud infrastructure on AWS.
+Finally, I discuss my solution to a specific question I have been trying to answer: what's the best way to scale Celery workers to zero to reduce Total Cost of Ownership?

 ## Development Philosophies and Best Practices